 Solutions for Isolation and Loneliness in Older Adults During COVID-19

-COVID-19 has changed all socialization for all of us.
-However, those with increased health risks, like senior citizens, have faced the most isolation during these times.
-Assisted living and nursing homes are incredibly strict and have had to cut the social gatherings and activities that many seniors relied on for social activities.
-While health and safety are top priorities, isolation poses its own health risks for seniors.
+Assisted living facilities and nursing homes are incredibly strict and have had to cut the social gatherings, community programs, and activities that many seniors relied on for interaction and social connections.
+While health and safety are top priorities, this isolation poses its own mental health risks for seniors.

 Loneliness was already an issue for many older people, and COVID-19 exacerbated the issue.
-Luckily, there are ways to combat isolation and loneliness during the coronavirus pandemic.
-Read on to find out more about the solutions for isolation and loneliness in older adults during COVID-19.
+Social isolation significantly increased.
+Luckily, there are ways to combat isolation and loneliness during the coronavirus pandemic and beyond.
+Read on to find out more about solutions and care options for older adults feeling socially isolated.

 Risks of Social Isolation for Seniors

-Loneliness is a common issue that seniors deal with, and it has health consequences.
-Pandemics are incredibly stressful and the required health actions can make people feel even more lonely.
-According to the National Institute on Aging, loneliness increases the risk for heart disease, obesity, immunity weakness, depression, anxiety, high blood pressure, cognitive decline, Alzheimer’s disease, and ultimately death.
+Did you know loneliness has health consequences?
+Pandemics are incredibly stressful and the required health precautions can make people feel even more lonely.
+According to the National Institute on Aging, loneliness increases a person's risk for health problems like heart disease, obesity, immunity weakness, depression, anxiety, high blood pressure, cognitive decline, Alzheimer’s disease, and even premature death.
 Furthermore, unexpected loneliness can have the highest risk, and COVID-19 has certainly prompted unforeseen social isolation and loneliness for many seniors.

-Unaddressed loneliness will have serious health consequences for older adults.
+Unaddressed loneliness will have serious mental and physical health consequences for older adults.
 COVID-19 and the social restrictions it prompted have exacerbated loneliness for many older adults.
 Thankfully, there are many ways to help solve loneliness during the pandemic.

-While we cannot always spend time with our loved ones face-to-face right now, there are other ways to socialize and mitigate feelings of loneliness.
+While we cannot always spend time with our loved ones face-to-face, there are other ways to socialize and mitigate feelings of loneliness.
 Some alternative ways to socialize include: